awesomefreephotos/awesomefreephotos.github.io/README.md

 Just send a pull request with a new or updated file.
 Each site has it's own file in the [_imagesites](https://github.com/dpfavand/free-stock-images/tree/gh-pages/_imagesites) directory.
 See [unsplash.md](https://github.com/dpfavand/free-stock-images/blob/gh-pages/_imagesites/unsplash.md) for a commented example of how to format a site data file.

-### Add or update license information.

-Each site offers images under a license.
-The list of licenses is kept in [_data/licenses.yml](https://github.com/dpfavand/free-stock-images/blob/gh-pages/_data/licenses.yml).
-Site data files reference these license definitions.
-Feel free to submit PRs with updates to this file when needed by a site data file.

 # The future
 What other data do you think is important for this list?
 Open an issue and let's talk.